For the U.S. Navy SEALS, being able to swim is a necessary survival skill and it can also be used as a weapon of war.

 With 71% of the Earth’s surface being covered in water, it is no wonder why swimming is viewed as an essential life skill.
 As a child, you likely would have been dragged to swimming lessons without question and we’d turn up and learn what we have to learn.
 However, unless you have a vested interest in swimming as a sport, it’s likely you have never really tried to harness swimming as a survival skill.

 Annually, in the US alone, there is an average of 3,536 drownings.
 This statistic doesn’t even include drownings related to boating accidents; that would bring the overall number closer to 4000 drownings per year.

 Swimming As A Survival Skill

-Many of you reading this are avid survivalists and consider yourself well prepared for all types of survival situations, like being stuck in the desert or what may happen in a terrorist attack.
+Many of you reading this are avid survivalists and consider yourself well prepared for all types of survival situations, like being stuck in the desert or what may happen in a terrorist attack (if not, you should go read about what survivalism is).
 Did you know that more people die of drowning in the desert, than from dehydration.
 This is because of flash floods, quick sand and sand storms (you can literally drown in a sand storm).

 Think Of Swimming As A Survival Tool

 Let’s shift your mentality for a second.
 Swimming shouldn’t simply be thought of as a skill to get out of danger.
 It doesn’t just have to be reactionary.
 If the ability to swim is in your toolbox, you can proactively go out to hunt for food in the sea, lakes, or rivers and you can use it as a means to get fitter and stronger.
 The ability to swim is a survival tool.

 Does it make sense now why being a strong swimmer and able to handle oneself in the water is one of the key factors in being chosen for the Navy SEALs?